-“I arrived in Flagstaff three days ago looking for Charley,” Ethan said.
-“I was told he’d left town unexpectedly so I’ve been trailing him.
+“I arrived in Flagstaff three days ago looking for Charley,” Mister Barstow said.
+“I was told he’d left town unexpectedly, so I’ve been trailing him.
 I take it you don’t know where he is, either?”

 She cleared her throat.
 “No, I don’t.”

 “Is there some reason why he wouldn’t tell you where he was going?”

 Well, it’s not me, but Agnes he didn’t tell.
 It was far too complicated to explain, least of all to this man, so she uttered, “We’ve had a bit of a misunderstanding.”

 “Yeah, Charley and I’ve had a bit of a misunderstanding as well,” Mister Barstow said quietly, almost to himself.

 Kate plastered the biggest smile she could onto her face.
 “I think I’ll just go look for that donkey myself.
 I really don’t want to be a bother to you.”